 An AC adaptor

-Altogether, it’s a complete digital keyboard setup, right out of the box
+Altogether, it’s a complete digital keyboard setup, right out of the box.

-Overview of the Alesis Melody 61 MKII’s features
+Alesis Melody 61 MKII’s Features

 |Design||When it’s all set up, the Alesis Melody 61 MKII has a stylish look.
 The stand, bench, microphone, and headphones give the instrument a professional studio feel that is appealing.
 61 keys are often used for beginner keyboards, because it’s an ample range of notes for beginners to learn with and produces a satisfying range of songs and musical styles, before upgrading to a full 88-key keyboard.|

 It’s easily removed from the stand, and is compact and portable.
 The ability to power it with batteries make it easy to take anywhere, so your kids can perform and share their music.

-Skoove is an online piano education website that walks you step-by-step through the act of playing and reading music.
+|Skoove Premium||Skoove is an online piano education website that walks you step-by-step through the act of playing and reading music.
 Because the Alesis Melody 61 MKII doesn’t have online connectivity, you have to set up a nearby computer to access the website through your browser, and then allow your browser to “listen” to your piano playing through the computer’s microphone in order to evaluate and progress through lessons.|

 |Skoove||Skoove shows you the correct hand positions and pauses lessons until you play the right note, giving you feedback and progressing you through the learning process.
 Skoove is an effective way to learn the piano, and a great way to try the service (although but the user experience and song selections aren’t particularly child-friendly, and may not appeal to short attention spans and encourage kids to practice.|

-Alesis Melody 61 MKII
+Alesis Melody 61 MKII Manual

 An Alternative Product to Consider